aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/30-prerequisites/30-install-puppet/_index.md

 +++

-# Install Puppet
+# Install Factory

-This section provide a step-by-step process to install the Service Catalog Puppet tool.
+This section provide a step-by-step process to install the Service Catalog Factory tool.
 Installation makes use of CloudFormation and deploys all of the resources required for Puppet to run.

 ## This section covers:
 {{< children depth="1" showhidden="false" >}}